python/cpython/Doc/library/typing.rst

    >>> X[[int, str]]
    __main__.X[(<class 'int'>, <class 'str'>)]

-Do note that generics with :class:`ParamSpec` may not have correct ``__parameters__`` after substitution in some cases because they are intended primarily for static type checking.
+Note that generics with :class:`ParamSpec` may not have correct ``__parameters__`` after substitution in some cases because they are intended primarily for static type checking.